snapshot-labs/sx-starknet/contracts/starknet/TestContracts/README.md

-These contracts are to test library functionality in isolation
+These contracts are used to test library functionality in isolation.